-Officials: Arrest made in fire that killed former Mississippi state Rep. sister-in-law
+Officials: Arrest made after sister-in-law of former Mississippi state Rep. was found dead in trailer fire

-YALOBUSHA COUNTY, Miss. — Law enforcement confirmed to WREG that an arrest has been made in a trailer fire that claimed the life of the sister-in-law of former Mississippi State Representative Ashley Henley.
+YALOBUSHA COUNTY, Miss. — Law enforcement confirmed to WREG that an arrest has been made in a trailer fire where the sister-in-law of former Mississippi State Representative Ashley Henley was found dead.

 Assistant District Attorney Steven Jubera said Billy Brooks was arrested on an arson charge only.
 Additionally, he said a statement will be made on Monday.